“The money’s the same, whether you earn it or scam it.”, I once heard a letting agent quote. That’s just chilling.

 More details: Use Letting Agents That Are Registered With An Approved Redress Scheme For Consumer Protection.

-In the same vein as compulsory regulation, since April 2019, letting agents in England have been required to belong to an approved ‘Client Money Protection’ scheme, or they will be operating illegally.
+In line with mandatory regulation, since April 2019, letting agents in England must belong to an approved ‘Client Money Protection’ scheme.
+Operating without membership in such a scheme is illegal.

 The scheme is there to ensure landlords and tenants are compensated if letting agents cannot repay money, for example, if the agent goes into administration.